The Craven Abandonment of Patriotism, Law and Order, and Free Speech by the OCBA President

 "Historically or today, America has always been the world's only true "light on a hill.""

 Cue the high dudgeon.
 How dare Mr. Baroni use a turn of phrase employed by both sides of the political spectrum for centuries!
 How dare he.
 At any rate, America holds no promise from the view of the Left.
-American is just one nation among many, and not even a particularly good one at that.
+America is just one nation among many, and not even a particularly good one at that.

 Not content with merely daring to commit a number of the Left's cardinal sins, Mr. Baroni continues with his article and, in a single paragraph, defends the Constitution, maligns Government, and lists a number of the malcontents who are, actively, seeking to destroy the Constitutional order and the Republic itself.
 How dare he.